sepehrsh79/MobileStore/README.txt

 MobileStoreShop

-MobileStoreShop is a Website to save and manage Mobile datas in DataBase.
+MobileStoreShop is a Website to save and manage Mobile data in DataBase.

 #Installation